Sol-Del/Notes/Anniversary Notes.md

 - 31. Follow me - SIT BACK and ride when I feel like driving.
 OOOOH I cant believe it you came just in TIMMMEEEEE, come follow come follow me come follow ME.
 Noone understands but you thats why I choose to be with you.
 Glad this song stuck with ya
 - 32. Its you - what he say "Please don't break my heart" fr fr aint tryna go through that
 - 33. Piece of my love - YOU can have a piece of my LOVE waiting for youuuu.
 You can def have all of meeeeeeeeee, would very much appreciate that to you
+-
+-
+-
+-
-- 34. At your best - It is hard to tell you what I feel because I don't know how to fully describe it
+- 34. At your best - It is hard to tell you what I feel because I don't know how to fully describe it.
+Imma mess around open this every day :( thats so sweet.
+At OUR best we amazing.
 - 35. If I aint got YOU - some people want it all, but I dont WANT NOTHING at all if I aint got youuuu.
 Frfr frfr that speaks to my SOUL.
+Bet bet you dont want my money?
+Good I was gone put it away anyway so I needed a way to let ya know LMAO
 - 36. Until the end of time - You dont know how much I like these songs lmao.
 I be jamming and singing both verses.
 I WOKE UP THIS MORINGING, HEARD THE TV SAYING SOMETHING.
 Rest your weary heart and relax your mind, cus I'm gonna love you girl until the end of time.
+Glad to be such a big part of your heart now, never knew it would be like this.
 - 37. Show me love - TREAT IT LIKE WE FREAKING ON THE WEEKEND, nahh need that need that loving
 - 38. Dead man walking - drop the roof and let the smoke clear, I got diamonds doing toosie slides in both ear.
 Dice rolling on the Las vegas strip tonight, slip that on and we might miss the fight.
+LMAO yea it def doesnt represent our relationship but it most def is OUR song
 - 39. Buddy - ITs a different type of commitment, talking bout a true friendship.   itll be fly if you were my B U D D Y, sorry if I come off disrespectful.
-Maybe I can take you out sometimes :)
+Maybe I can take you out sometimes :) Still standing by you wouldve called me weird if i stopped you walking to the car LMAO
-- 40. Two occasions - TO satify emotions thats I share between USSSS. cus every time I close my eyes I think offf you
+- 40. Two occasions - TO satify emotions thats I share between USSSS. cus every time I close my eyes I think offf you.
+HOLD ON your love could dismantle the Earth, thats really a bar.
 - 41. Into You - I really think I'm slipping these girls be thinking im tripping, how I be feeling cus if it aint you AINT INTO them.
-I can't really explain it
+I can't really explain it.
+To think you wouldn't have even looked at anime if it wasnt cus of me.
+Will always make sure something we do you will enjoy too
 - 42. Just Friends - you dont know none bout my boy MusiqSoulChild, but nah nah you def had to be my girlfriend LMAO only song that dont relate.
-I wasnt tryna pressure you but we wasnt just gone be friends
+I wasnt tryna pressure you but we wasnt just gone be friends.
+LMAO they dont call me Smooth Sol for no reason
 - 43. Like youll never see me again - KISS ME LIKE YOULL never see me agaaaainnn.
-I do promise I  will love you so no need to worry about that :)
+I do promise I  will love you so no need to worry about that :) I promise to never give up, we gone work
 - 44. Be Without You - Chemistry was crazyyyy from the get go :$ I cant be withoutcha BAAABAY.
 Got a question for ya!!!
 Too strong for too long we got some more time left chief.
 HANDS UP AND IM TELLING YOU YOU THE ONE.
-HEEEEEEeeeeeeeeyyyyyyyyyyy HHHHEEEEEEEEEEEEEEEEEEEYYYYYYYYYY
+HEEEEEEeeeeeeeeyyyyyyyyyyy HHHHEEEEEEEEEEEEEEEEEEEYYYYYYYYYY.
+That day will be rather soon, Logan only make fun of you cus that be her too llmao except Chase 4 hours away.
-- 45. And I - As long as we both know no breaking hearts on this side, better not have had these feelins before really cus how you get over that??
+- 45. And I - As long as we both know no breaking hearts on this side, better not have had these feelings before really cus how you get over that??
-- 46. You -
-- BRO THIS SHIT WAS ON SHUFFLE AGAIN!!!!!!!!! lemme rearrange these numbers
+- 46. You - THIS IS HOW I FEEL.
+True I love you through all of that somehow and its ALOT lmao jk
+- 47. Sweet Lady - You already spoil me enough but I will gladly take anything you giving.
+Would you be my sweet lady for a lifetime
+- 48. MY heart Belongs to U - I def trust you especially even more now I tell you how I am feeling without the veil.
+So dont drop mine and I wont yours.
+- 49. Sweet Thing - DONTCHA KNOW YOU MY EVERYYYYYTHANG.
+Oh we going places fasho, my heat and my fire :) just want to satify ya
+- 50. I want to be your man - Smooth sol strikes again, what they say in the song?
+I cant see anyone else but youu.
+Told you we were made for each other lonnggg ago.
+Words could never say how I feel.
+- 51. In Love with you - The title def says it I am In love with you as well.
+Will love you 6ever.
+- 52. Hrs & Hrs - lol wrote a whole novel on this card but yes indeed.
+I will say this Cristiani and Jordan would always tell me I would get a girlfriend whenever I was done looking.
+Told me for years, even in high school one of my friends literally said "DeSale kinda ugly but his personality A1 and he funny so I know he gone get a total baddie when we grow up".
+LOL bro was tripping aint have to say I was a lil ugly even thopugh I think I was in Highschool.
+But all 3 of thenm were correct.
+I stopped looking cus I was tired of just talking for a little then falling out for no reason, then I met you.
+And like he said you a WHOLE BADDIE walking Goddess really, and I am so happy to have met you and so grateful.
+Sorry this took me forever to finish, was bombarded with Love truly and didnt know how to react.
+I would feel bad because I know I love you and REALLY did appreciate it.
+But IDK why i didnt just do this all in one fel lswoop.
+I hope the time it took me to complete this doesnt stop you from ever doing this again.
+Because I remember first seening this and just thinking "Wow I am truly rerally loved by this girl" :)